-Private recreation courts (i.e. tennis, basketball, pickleball) are permitted as an accessory use in the R-1 and R-2 Zones only, provided that:
+Private recreation courts (i.e. tennis, basketball) are permitted as an accessory use in the R-1 and R-2 Zones only, provided that:

-- A. The improved lot coverage does not exceed that permitted by the Schedule of District Area, Yard and Bulk Requirements. - B. The recreation court shall not be located closer than 15 feet to any side lot line and not closer than 20 feet from any rear lot line. - C. The recreation court can only be located in the rear yard portion of the premises. - D. A fence with a maximum height of 10 feet shall be permitted incidental to the court. - E. Lighting designed for illumination of the recreation court for night use is prohibited. - F. The court may be used only by the residents of the premises and their non-fee-paying guests and shall not be used as a revenue-generating operation.
+- A. The improved lot coverage does not exceed that permitted by the Schedule of District Area, Yard and Bulk Requirements. - B. The recreation court shall not be located closer than 15 feet to any side lot line and not closer than 20 feet from any rear lot line. - C. The recreation court can only be located in the rear yard portion of the premises. - D. A fence with a maximum height of 10 feet shall be permitted incidental to the court. - E. Lighting designed for illumination of the recreation court for night use is prohibited. - F. The court may be used only by the residents of the premises and their non-fee-paying guests and shall not be used as a revenue-generating operation. - H. Pickleball Courts are specifically not permitted under this section.

-§96-5.17 SHORT TERM RENTAL USE IN RESIDENTIAL DISTRICTS PROHIBITED
+§96-5.17 SHORT-TERM RENTAL USE IN RESIDENTIAL DISTRICTS PROHIBITED